Same Bill. Affordable Rates. Cleaner Energy.

 10 Deep Green Total

 If you have chosen Deep Green 100% renewable energy service, you will have a line item for the penny per kilowatt-hour ($0.01/kWh) Deep Green premium.
-Half of this premium, which is ~$5 for the typical home, funds local renewable energy project development.
+Half of this premium funds local renewable energy project development.

 11 Utility Users Tax

-Some cities may assess customers a Utility Users Tax, which is calculated as a percentage within both your PG&E delivery and MCE generation charges.
+Some cities may assess customers a Utility Users Tax, which is calculated as a percentage and applied to both your PG&E delivery and MCE generation charges.

 12 Energy Surcharge